osrsbox/osrsbox-db/osrsbox/README.md

 ### Item Properties

-Each item is represented by the following objects:
+Each item is represented by Python objects.
+Every item has an `ItemDefinition` object, while only equipable items (`equipable_by_player`) have an additional object named `ItemEquipment`.
+Both are implemented using Python dataclasses.
+A brief summary of each item is provided below, followed by a list of attributes in each class:

 - `ItemDefinition`: Contains basic item metadata such as `id`, `name`, `examine` text, store `cost`, `high_alch` and `low_alch` values and `quest` association.
 - `ItemEquipment`: All equipable items (armour and weapons) have stats including `attack_slash`, `defence_crush` and `melee_strength` values.
 Additional information about equipable items include `skill_reqs` to wear armour or wield weapons, and `attack_speed` and item `slot` properties.

-Every item in the osrsbox-db project has a selection of mandatory properties.
+Every item in the osrsbox-db project has a selection of mandatory properties (these are in the `ItemDefinition` object).
 All of the properties are listed in the table below.

 | Property            | Data type   | Description                                          |
 | ------------------- | ------------| -----------------------------------------------------|